plexescor/HPR/README.md

 cmake --build . --parallel 8
 ```

-SQLite is bundled as the official single-file amalgamation in `external/sqLite/` and compiled directly into the binary.
-No system SQLite packages are required.
-The CMake build also copies all required runtime files next to the binary automatically: `aliases.csv`, `config.csv`, `ui/`, `assets/`, and the install scripts.
-A fresh build is immediately runnable.
+SQLite is the official single-file amalgamation in `external/sqLite/`, compiled into the binary directly.
+No system SQLite packages needed.
+CMake copies `aliases.csv`, `config.csv`, `ui/`, `assets/`, and the install scripts next to the output binary automatically.
+A fresh build is immediately runnable from the build directory.

 ---

 ## Adding a New Platform

-Platform-specific window detection is isolated entirely within `CurrentWindowManager`.
-The constructor reads `$XDG_CURRENT_DESKTOP` on Linux and dispatches to the appropriate backend in `getCurrentWindow()`.
+Platform window detection is fully contained inside `CurrentWindowManager`.
+The constructor reads `$XDG_CURRENT_DESKTOP` and dispatches to the right backend through `getCurrentWindow()`.

+To add a new platform:

 1. Declare `getCurrentWindow_YourPlatform()` in `getCurrentWindow.hpp`
 2. Implement it in `getCurrentWindow.cpp`.
-Return the raw active window title as a `std::string`.
-Return empty string for unknown/transitional states.
+Return the raw window title as `std::string`.
+Return an empty string for transitional or unknown states.
 3. Add an `else if (currentPlatform.contains("YourPlatform"))` branch in `getCurrentWindow()`
-4. Add any initialization checks in the `CurrentWindowManager` constructor inside the appropriate preprocessor guard
+4. Add initialization checks in the `CurrentWindowManager` constructor inside the appropriate preprocessor guard

-`validateAndUpdateWindow_Cross` runs immediately after the platform getter returns, so new backends do not need to implement their own normalization or filtering.
+`validateAndUpdateWindow_Cross` runs on every return from the platform getter automatically.
+New backends inherit all normalization and noise filtering for free.

 ---

 ## Adding New Tracked Data

+The extension points follow a fixed five-step order:

-1. **Define in Slint:** Add a new property or struct to `app-window.slint` and a UI element to render it
+1. **Slint:** Add a new property, struct, or UI element to `app-window.slint`
-2. **Define in State:** Add the field to `AppState::AppState` in `appState.hpp`
+2. **State:** Add the field to `AppState::AppState` in `appState.hpp`
-3. **Collect Data:** Update `getCurrentWindow_Loop()` to populate the new field inside the `std::lock_guard<std::mutex>` block
+3. **Collection:** Populate it inside `getCurrentWindow_Loop()` within the `lock_guard` block
-4. **UI Bridge:** Pass the new field into `modelManager.update()` in `HPR.cpp` and `HPRInterpreter.cpp`.
-Use `syncModel` for any collection types to prevent layout panics during resize.
+4. **Bridge:** Thread the field through `modelManager.update()` in both `HPR.cpp` and `HPRInterpreter.cpp`.
+Use `syncModel` for any collection type to prevent resize panics.
-5. **Persistence:** Add the required table in `DatabaseManager::initDatabase` and update `writeLoop` to flush it
+5. **Persistence:** Add the table in `DatabaseManager::initDatabase` and flush it in `writeLoop`

 ---

 ## Known Issues and Limitations

 > [!WARNING]
-> **GNOME Extension Handling:** If `window-calls-extended` is absent, HPR sets the platform string to `GNOME_NO_EXTENSION` and returns a hardcoded instruction string from the polling loop until the extension is installed.
-HPR does not attempt to run the install script autonomously.
+> **GNOME without the extension:** If `window-calls-extended` is absent, HPR sets its internal platform identifier to `GNOME_NO_EXTENSION` and returns an instruction string from the poll loop rather than a window name.
+It will not attempt to run the install script autonomously.
+That is intentional behavior, not a bug.

 > [!WARNING]
-> **KDE Backend Performance:** The KDE backend injects a temporary JavaScript payload into KWin via `qdbus6` and scrapes the system journal for the output.
-This triggers multiple shell invocations and disk I/O on every 50ms tick.
-It somehow only uses around 1% CPU, which was surprising.
-Other approaches were tested and did not work.
-This is a hack.
-It works.
-It has been tested.
+> **KDE backend:** The KDE backend injects a JavaScript payload into KWin via `qdbus6` on every 50ms tick and scrapes the system journal for the output.
+That means shell forks and disk reads at 20 Hz.
+Somehow this lands at around 1% CPU, which surprised me as much as it will surprise you.
+Every other approach I tested did not work.
+This one does and has been validated across multiple KDE configurations.
+It is a hack.
+It is a working hack.
+I am at peace with it.

 > [!NOTE]
-> **Linux Platform Identification:** HPR reads `$XDG_CURRENT_DESKTOP` and matches with `std::string::contains`.
-Non-standard session variables or nested compositors may produce unexpected behavior.
+> **Linux platform detection:** HPR reads `$XDG_CURRENT_DESKTOP` and matches substrings via `std::string::contains`.
+Non-standard desktop session variables or nested compositor configurations may not resolve correctly.

 ---

 ## Contributing

-The codebase is organized to be readable in a single session.
-Recommended reading order:
+The full codebase is readable in one sitting if you go in this order:

 ```
-main.cpp                  ->  initialization, config loading, thread spawning appState.hpp              ->  the core shared data model getCurrentWindow.cpp      ->  how window data is polled per platform databaseManager.cpp       ->  persistence, WAL, instance lock, midnight rollover uiModelManager.cpp        ->  how C++ data maps to Slint models in compiled and interpreted mode
+main.cpp              →  startup, config loading, thread orchestration appState.hpp          →  the shared data model, the center of everything getCurrentWindow.cpp  →  platform-specific window polling per backend databaseManager.cpp   →  persistence, WAL, lock file, midnight database rollover uiModelManager.cpp    →  how C++ state becomes Slint models in both UI modes
 ```

-When contributing: any access to shared state goes through `AppState::stateMutex`.
-Follow the copy-then-release pattern: lock, copy, release, then do the work on the copy.
+One rule for all new code: anything that touches shared state goes through `AppState::stateMutex`.
+Lock, copy, release, work on the copy.
+Every existing access follows this pattern.

-No formal contribution process.
-Submit an issue or a pull request.
+No formal process.
+Open an issue or submit a pull request.

 ---

 <p align="center">
   <sub>
     Active development &nbsp;|&nbsp; v0.3 &nbsp;|&nbsp;
-    Platforms: Hyprland (Wayland), GNOME (Wayland), KDE Plasma (Wayland/X11), Windows 10/11 &nbsp;|&nbsp;
+    Hyprland · GNOME · KDE Plasma · Windows 10/11 &nbsp;|&nbsp;
-    Language: C++23 &nbsp;|&nbsp; UI: Slint 1.16.1 &nbsp;|&nbsp; DB: SQLite3 (bundled amalgamation) via sqlite_modern_cpp
+    C++23 · Slint 1.16.1 · SQLite3 amalgamation · sqlite_modern_cpp
   </sub>
 </p>